 It can be tricky to pick the right free streaming software for you.
 Streaming is a growing market, and developers are fighting for your attention with claims of better performance, ease of use and quick setup – so how you do choose?

 Some of the key features to look out for are supported platforms, choice of input sources, user support, and supported games (some streaming apps make you choose from a list of titles, while others let you record anything).
 With that in mind, here's our pick of the best free streaming software you can download today.
+Alongside one of the best routers or the best Wi-Fi extender, you'll be rolling out pro-level videos in no time.

 If you're not interested in broadcasting live, take a look at our guide to the best free screen recorders.